Kawakami, Nara: Government

 Kawakami has a mayor-council form of government with a directly elected mayor and a unicameral village council of eight members.
 Kawakami, collectively with the other municipalities of Yoshino District, contributes two members to the Nara Prefectural Assembly.
 In terms of national politics, the village is part of the Nara 3rd district of the lower house of the Diet of Japan.

 Economy

 The local economy is based on tourism and forestry.
 Due to the terrain, there is very little commercial agriculture.

 Education

 Kawakami has one public combined elementary/junior high school operated by the village government.
 The village does not have a high school.

 Transportation

 Railways

-Kawkami has no passenger railway service.
+Kawakami has no passenger railway service.
 The nearest train station is Yamato-Kamiichi Station on the Kintetsu Yoshino Line in Yoshino.